Editorial Staff And Contributors

 Since the patient cannot speak,

-the doctor will need to gather information from other sources.
-The doctor may need to speak to friends, family members, and people who witnessed the accident.
+information will need to be gathered from other sources, including friends, family members, and people who witnessed an accident if one occurred.
 This is important to help with diagnosis.
 The doctor will also need to know about the person’s medical history and any

 alcohol use.
 It is important to provide honest information in order to help with treatment.